oluwaseunadenuga/grc_project/README.md

 This is a widely used tool for categorising and identifying cyber threats.
 - **Cybersecurity and Infrastructure Security Agency (CISA): https://www.cisa.gov**/**
 - **US-CERT: https://www.us-cert.gov/**

+## Executive Summary
+This report provides actionable insights into APT34 (OilRig), an advanced persistent threat (APT) group linked to Iran.
+The findings outline the group's history, tactics, targets, and motivations, along with a comprehensive defense strategy.
+The goal is to enhance the client’s security posture and mitigate risks associated with APT34 attacks.

 ## Overview of APT34
 History